-It’s no surprise that things like gaskets dry out and batteries lose charge.
-Any car parts that rely on regular use and lubrication to stay “supple” will perform poorly when you haven’t driven your car in a while.
+It’s no surprise that issues such as gaskets drying out and batteries losing charge will occur.
+While you won’t have to worry about Any car parts that rely on regular use and lubrication to stay “supple” will perform poorly when you haven’t driven your car in a while.

-Not to mention the fact that your car will gather dust and could be prone to corrosion.
+Not to mention the fact that your car will gather dust and will be prone to corrosion as a result.